 Through academic endeavor and public outreach, the Center for Southeast Asian Studies at NIU is dedicated to increasing the world’s knowledge and understanding of Southeast Asia's eleven countries: Brunei, Burma/Myanmar, Cambodia, East Timor, Indonesia, Laos, Malaysia, the Philippines, Singapore, Thailand, and Vietnam.

-Located 65 miles west of Chicago, NIU is a comprehensive undergraduate and graduate university with approximately 25,000 students.
-For those pursuing an undergraduate minor in Southeast Asian studies or a graduate specialty with a Southeast Asia focus, NIU and CSEAS offer:
+Located 65 miles west of Chicago, NIU is a comprehensive undergraduate and graduate university with approximately 20,000 students.
+For those pursuing an undergraduate minor or contract major in Southeast Asian studies, or a graduate certificate with a Southeast Asia focus, NIU and CSEAS offer:

 - Fellowships and scholarship opportunities

-- Language training in Burmese, Indonesian, Khmer, Lao (on demand), Malay, Tagalog, and Thai
+- Language training in Burmese, Indonesian, Khmer, Tagalog, Thai, and (as of fall 2014) Vietnamese

 - Research opportunities in a variety of disciplines